bip-itteam-internal/architecture-draft/Core System and Modules/CORE - API Master Gateway.md

 - [x] Pass forward the payload to be used by the module on the system
 - [x] Centralized API Gateway to other module on the system
 - [x] Login and logout features (data taken from Employee Master Data in the collections of System Authentication)
-- [ ] Registration from first time user that login with employee ID and temporary password given by HRD
+- [x] Registration from first time user that login with employee ID and temporary password given by HRD
+- [ ] Simplification of reroute request and internal request for easy development

 ## Forwarded Request / Reroute